skjdghsdjgsdj/babypod-software/README.md

 Please contribute and submit pull requests if you can help!

 - `build-and-deploy.py` assumes a macOS environment.
+Linux is pretty close if not identical, but untested.
+Windows will be very different unless you're doing some travesty like Cygwin.
+- If the LCD fails to initialize, you won't see any error on the screen...obviously.
+But there's also no error tone or other suggestion to the user that initialization failed other than a blank screen.
+The LCD will also fail to initialize if I2C is broken somehow, which could be caused by another device in the chain like the rotary encoder or RTC.
 - Startup takes a few seconds, mostly due to waiting for Wi-Fi to connect and loading imports.
 Startup is a bit faster if waking from deep sleep vs. a cold start.
 - Wi-Fi is periodically slow to connect as are network requests in general.
 Sometimes it takes a couple seconds, but other times 10 or 15 seconds.
 - The rotary encoder doesn't always respond on the first input.
 There is retry logic in the abstraction for that reason.
 - Some things are hardcoded, like chime intervals during active timers, instead of either user-configurable or defined in `settings.toml`.
+Considering babies, you know, change over time, this isn't ideal because things like breast feedings can take a different amount of time as the baby grows and the hardcoded times aren't as useful.
 - Only one child is supported.
 If multiple are defined in Baby Buddy, the first is used.
+If the child ID changes after the BabyPod first detects it, the value it stored in NVRAM will be wrong and needs to be manually cleared to be rediscovered.
 - Writing to the Adafruit LCD is slow, but not unbearably so.
-The Sparkfun LCD is faster.
+The Sparkfun LCD is faster and is used for new builds, so this isn't really relevant anymore.
 - On MAX17048 battery monitor chips, the battery percent isn't immediately available and is hidden until the chip reports a plausible (non-None, >0) value.
+If the BabyPod starts up really quickly, mainly when offline, the main menu might not show the battery level.
 - If no battery is connected, it may get reported as 100% or other clearly implausible numbers.
 This only poses a problem when you're debugging because in normal use, you'd have a battery connected.
-- Some Feathers don't allow CircuitPython to read the `VBUS` pin to know if the battery is charging, so the battery monitor reports an indeterminate `None` status instead of `True` or `False`.
+- The Adafruit ESP32-S3 Feathers don't allow CircuitPython to read the `VBUS` pin to know if the battery is charging, so the battery monitor reports an indeterminate `None` status instead of `True` or `False`.
 On such Feathers, the BabyPod will nag you to turn it off even if it's plugged in and charging.
 A partial workaround is checking for a USB *data* connection, and if one exists, assuming the battery is charging.
+Some other Feathers do support reading this pin, notably the Unexpected Maker ESP32-S3 Feather.
 - Presumably, the code doesn't know if the battery health is degrading or knowing when it's degraded enough to need replacement.
 Perhaps there's a way of tracking charging cycles and guessing, even if the battery monitor chip can't tell?
 - Baby Buddy should be set to your local timezone, not UTC, and if you're travelling across time zones, the data could be confusing.
 This is particularly important when working offline.